Media Coverage and Articles

 And Paul Silveira was a huge part of this album seeing the light of day.
 He recorded all the drums at Armoury Studios and also mixed a few songs and oversaw / co-mixed the rest.
 We worked together in the studio as a mixing team; he would start the song, get the drums going, then I would mix everything else around that, and he would come back at the end to adjust what I had done and thats how it all got mixed.

 The rights to this album officially reverted back to me after my deal expired last year which feels great to own the music again.
 Thinking of a re-release at some point in 2020, a 10 year reunion re-release!

-Control room perspective of Pat Steward laying down the drums at the Armoury Studios in Vancouver, BC Canada, for a new version of Never The Machine Forever, an instrumental Soundgarden cover in progress.
+Control room perspective of Pat Steward laying down the drums at the Armoury Studios in Vancouver, BC Canada, for a new version of Never The Machine Forever, an instrumental Soundgarden cover recorded in Feb 2019.
 Hes rocking live in the big room behind the panels

 Tracking a Brit classic with Pat Steward on drums, another studio perspective at Armoury Studios in Vancouver with Paul Silveira engineering, this is actually a cover of Jeff Becks cover version of the Beatles "A Day in The Life."
 A double cover!